open-compensation-token-license/license-token-website/wikisrc/git-hub-sponsors-tax-implications.md

 ## 2. Tax Considerations for Developers

 Developers must understand how contributions are taxed based on their residential country and whether they are individuals or operate as business entities.
+For more insights on open-source sustainability, visit [Sustainability of Open Source Through Tokenization](https://www.license-token.com/wiki/sustainability-of-open-source-through-tokenization).

 ### a.
 Individual Developers

 Income through GitHub Sponsors is typically considered taxable.
 It may be subject to self-employment tax in the U.S. Proper record-keeping of contributions and expenses is essential for accurate tax reporting.
+To explore more about open-source tools, check [Open Source Tools for Creating Musk-Themed NFTs](https://www.license-token.com/wiki/open-source-tools-for-creating-musk-themed-nf-ts).

 ### b.
 Business Entities

 Business entities must report contributions as business income, possibly reducing tax liabilities with deductions and expenses.
+For additional information on open-source revenue models, see [Open Source Project Revenue Models](https://www.license-token.com/wiki/open-source-project-revenue-models).

 ## 3. Tax Considerations for Sponsors